alexkart/awesome-php-1/README.md

 * [Composed](https://github.com/joshdifabio/composed) - A library to parse your project's Composer environment at runtime.
 * [Composer Merge Plugin](https://github.com/wikimedia/composer-merge-plugin) - A composer plugin to merge several `composer.json` files.
-* [Composer Normalize](https://github.com/ergebnis/composer-normalize) - A plugin for normalising `composer.json` files.
+* [Composer Normalize](https://github.com/ergebnis/composer-normalize) - A plugin for normalizing `composer.json` files.
 * [Composer Patches](https://github.com/cweagans/composer-patches) - A plugin for Composer to apply patches.
 * [Composer Prefer Lowest](https://github.com/dereuromark/composer-prefer-lowest) - A plugin to check if minimum dependencies can be installed and tested.
 * [Composer Require Checker](https://github.com/maglnet/ComposerRequireChecker) - CLI tool to analyze composer dependencies and verify that no unknown symbols are used in the sources of a package.
 * [Composer Unused](https://github.com/composer-unused/composer-unused) - A CLI Tool to scan for unused composer packages.
-* [Prestissimo](https://github.com/hirak/prestissimo) - A composer plugin which enables parallel install process.
+* [Prestissimo](https://github.com/hirak/prestissimo) - A composer plugin that enables parallel install process.
 * [Repman](https://repman.io) - A private PHP package repository manager and Packagist proxy.
 * [Satis](https://github.com/composer/satis) - A static Composer repository generator.
 * [Tooly](https://github.com/tommy-muehle/tooly-composer-script) - A library to manage PHAR files in project using Composer.